pre-commit/pre-commit-hooks/README.md

 ### Deprecated / replaced hooks

-- `check-byte-order-marker`: instead use fix-byte-order-marker
+- `check-byte-order-marker`: instead use fix-byte-order-marker.

 ### As a standalone package

 If you'd like to use these hooks, they're also available as a standalone package.

-Simply `pip install pre-commit-hooks`
+Simply `pip install pre-commit-hooks`.